pyRiemann/pyRiemann-qiskit/README.md

 tangent space as an input for these classifiers, enabling a possible sandbox for researchers and engineers in the field.

-`pyRiemann-qiskit` also introduces a quantum version of the famous MDM algorithms.
+`pyRiemann-qiskit` also introduces a quantum version of the famous MDM algorithm.
 There is a dedicated example on quantum-MDM [here](https://github.com/pyRiemann/pyRiemann-qiskit/blob/main/examples/ERP/classify_P300_bi_quantum_mdm.py).